mcfarhat/gk-steemit-info/README.md

 In terms of shortcode support, the following shortcode can be used for such display: [steemit_trending_posts limit=LIMIT filtertag=TAG]
 whereby:
-- limit is an optional attrtibute that defaults to 10 if not set.
+- limit is an optional attribute that defaults to 10 if not set.
 - filtertag is an optional attribute, the lack of which would display all trending posts.
 Alternatively setting this value to a single tag would allow the display of only posts relevant to this particular tag.

 ### Steemit Info